 Use "Generate Policies" for framework-standard policies (DORA, NIS2, ISO 27001, GDPR), or "Custom Policy" for organisation-specific documents.
 Generated policies arrive pre-filled with standard content; custom policies start as empty containers for your uploads.

 Expand each draft policy to review its content.
-For generated policies, download the .docx file, customise it to your organisation, and re-upload.
+For generated or AI-improved policies, download the .docx file, customise it to your organisation, and re-upload.
 Attach supporting documents (procedures, diagrams, evidence) as needed.

 Click "Submit for Review" to move the policy to In Review status.
 This signals to reviewers and policy owners that the policy is ready for formal assessment.